-Every child, at MP, has an excellent start, embedding fundamental firm foundations, in order to propel them to success and unlock a world of potential, this will prepare them well for the next stages in primary education and beyond.
+Every child, at Manor Park, has an excellent start, embedding fundamental, firm foundations in order to propel them to success and unlock a world of potential that will prepare them well for the next stages in primary education and beyond.
 Every child will develop a lifelong love of learning where they will become risk-takers, problem solvers, curious explorers and confident communicators, linking in with our school qualities SOAR.

 We support our children in developing the skills needed in order to learn to listen, speak and meet the high expectations for behaviour by working together and being kind.
 Personal, social and emotional development and communication and language are curriculum areas which are prioritised within our settings.
 In our settings your children will experience an enabling, enticing environment which is warm and supportive.
 This in turn supports the children to begin to link learning to their play and exploration through our holistic provision.